 All staff have at least first aid and CPR certifications and some are also Wilderness First Responders.
 We employ local staff that know the areas that we visit well.

 We also have risk management plans in place for all of our programs, and close relations with local communities.
 We hire local staff that know the lay of the land, and can spot risky situations.
-We monitor weather, crime, and government notices, and also have a partnership with International SOS.
+We monitor weather, crime, and government notices, and also have a partnership with HX Global.
 We keep our hand on the pulse of what’s going in the country.

 The nearest clinic is about 15 minutes away, nearest hospital is about 40 minutes away.

 Rustic Pathways can cater to most dietary needs on this program.
 There will be ample access to fruits, vegetables, rice, beans, and grains for those who are vegetarian.
 Vegan diets can be accommodated, but with a little more foresight and planning, as this is not a diet commonly encountered in the Dominican Republic.
 Please know that while we are happy to accommodate alternative diets, many of the special diets common in the United States are not common in other parts of the world and travelers must be patient and understanding in having these needs met.

 Moderate mosquitoes, buggy at times.
 Students should bring DEET repellent and may wish to wear light long sleeved shirts and pants.

 Personal gifts, internet, phone calls, and snacks are not included.
 All other costs (accommodation, meals, in-country transportation, and activities) are included in the program price.

 Please refer to our Community Service Hour Awards webpage for more information on how service hours are awarded.